drfloob/type_check/README.md

 `Value` being checked, so in complex data structures, a bit of a hunt for bad values may be required.

-I find this acceptable.

-Submit a pull request if you do not!

 ## License